Date published: 31 August, 2017

 Support will be provided for a range of collaborative projects that address issues such as:

-- woodland creation projects that improve water quality and/or mitigate against the risk of flooding (identified through the Forestry Commission Scotland / Scottish Environment Protection Agency opportunity mapping project)
+- woodland creation projects that improve water quality and/or mitigate against the risk of flooding (identified through the Woodlands for Water Target Area on the Scottish Forestry Map Viewer)

 - woodland creation projects that encourage the planting of farm / croft woodlands